wlgs/life-simulation/README.md

 ## What is the Life Simulation about?

-Life simulation is a program written in java that was a final project for our Object Oriented Programming Course at AGH UST.
-We had to implement some Darwin Life's rules into RNG generated animals that want to just reproduce, eat and survive the next day.
+Life simulation is a program written in Java that was a final project for our Object Oriented Programming Course at AGH UST.
+We had to implement some Darwin Life's rules into RNG generated world with animals that want to just reproduce, eat and survive the next day.
 <br>
 Full project information (and its requirements) can be seen [here](https://github.com/apohllo/obiektowe-lab/tree/master/proj1).